 For example, a freshman composition skills course is offered by 84 different public and nonpublic postsecondary institutions.
-Each institution uses "ENC_101" to identify its freshman composition skills course.
+Each institution uses "ENC\101" to identify its freshman composition skills course.
 The level code is the first digit and represents the year in which students normally take the course at a specific institution.
-In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills," and the unit digit "1" represents "Freshman Composition Skills I." In the sciences and certain other areas, a "C" or "L" after the course number is known as a lab indicator.
-The "C"
+In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills I."